Aug 25, 2023

 Typically, files and folders can be assigned to an Owner, a Group, or both.
 Keep in mind that you need SSH access to modify ownership in these environments.
-You’ll also need an SSH terminal to connect to the VPS server.
+You’ll also need an SSH terminal to connect to the VPS.

-Once you’ve connected SSH to your web server, check the ownership by using this SSH command:
+Once you’ve connected SSH to your website server, check the ownership by using this SSH command:

 ls -1 [file name]